mattermost/mattermost-handbook-1/source/guides/procurement.md

 If your vendor wants to use a non-standard agreement, email the agreement to `procurement@mattermost.com` to have reviewed.
 The process may take 1 to 3 weeks given legal review time needed.

 After contract is complete, you'll get an invite to Bill.com to approve invoices from vendor submitted in future.

-### How to procure software subscription services (1-3 weeks)

-1. Check [existing systems list](https://airtable.com/shrwSRirvgm3Ayg31/tblI4gu3oPUiZazs8?blocks=hide
-) to confirm the system isn't purchased already.
-2. Confirm with finance (Aneal Vallurupalli) you have budget for the spend
-3. Email `procurement@mattermost.com` with enough details of your purchase so that:
-     - (If applicable) They can contact the sales person you're working with
-     - They can run a legal and privacy policy review for EU-U.S. Privacy Shield compliance
-     - After review is complete, they can run the terms acceptance or e-sign process
-     - The NAME and PURPOSE of the system can be updated in our [Systems List](https://airtable.com/shrwSRirvgm3Ayg31/tblI4gu3oPUiZazs8?blocks=hide)

-IMPORTANT:
-- Mattermost runs its own e-sign process.
-- **DO NOT have vendor send e-sign to us, it will be automatically routed to trash.**

-If the service is purchased via invoices (instead of billed via Credit Card), you'll get an invite to Bill.com to approve invoices from vendor submitted in future.

 ## Procurement team guide